ujihisa/livecoding6/README.md

 ## CONTENTS
 * *Google App Engine on Sinatra* with [ujihisa](http://ujihisa.blogspot.com/)
+    * The ultimate web application platform Sinatra/Google App Engine for Java/JRuby
     * Powered by Vim, Ruby, Mac OS X and MacBook Air
+* *Wanted: The Answer of my Assignment* with [Kimoto](http://d.hatena.ne.jp/ryutorion/)
+    * There are few hours to submit my report.
+Does it make on time while I've never got going.
+Get a unit or repeat the course.
+    * Powered by Vim, C, Windows XP Pro and Let's note
 * *Title* with [name](uri)
     * Powered by Something